 Four employees claimed they had been wrongfully terminated for complaining about unpaid wages.
 Legal discovery revealed that the unpaid wage claims had some merit and the terminations based on performance problems would be difficult to establish.
-While the four claims were eventually settled for $40,000, it took more than $35,000 in defense legal costs to get to that point.
+While the four claims were eventually settled for $40,000, it took more than $35,000 in defense legal costs to move the litigation to the point where it could be resolved.
 Retaliation claims are currently the most significant employee practice liability exposure to employers, for both nonprofit and for-profit organizations.

 Breach of Contract:

 A nonprofit was sued by a builder for breach of a construction project contract, claiming unpaid contract damages.
-Often, breach of contract claims are not covered in D&O policies, but our forms contain a $250,000 defense cost only enhancement, so we were able to provide the nonprofit with an experienced defense attorney to assist them.
-While it took almost $25,000 in defense to get the case into settlement posture, the nonprofit was able to obtain a very favorable compromise on the contract damage issues.
+Often, breach of contract claims are not covered in D&O policies, but our forms contain a $250,000 defense cost only enhancement, so we were able to provide the nonprofit with an experienced defense attorney to provide that defense.
+While it took almost $25,000 in defense fees and costs to get the case into settlement posture, the nonprofit was able to obtain a very favorable compromise on the contract damage issues.